Alex33856/Skyblocker/FEATURES.md

     - *Estimated Item Value*
     - *Skyblock ID*
     - *Bazaar Reorder Helper*
-- **Quicknav:** (Fully customizeable) Fast navigation between pets, armor, enderchest, skill, collection, crafting, enchant, anvil, warp dungeon, and warp hub.
+- **Quick Navigation:** Fully customizable fast navigation between pets, armor, storage, skill, collection, crafting, enchant, anvil, warp dungeon, and warp hub.
 - **Recipe Book:** Lists all Skyblock items in the vanilla recipe book, allowing you to see the recipe of the item.
   - Crafting
   - Forge